vasinov/neural-lambda/README.md

 ## Introduction

 You might have noticed that we at 2lemetry are pretty excited about Amazon's newest AWS product [Lambda](http://aws.amazon.com/lambda/).
-Several engineers [experimented](http://2lemetry.com/tag/lambda/) with how lambdas function and work together with the MQTT protocol and [ThingFabric](https://app.thingfabric.com).
-I decided to work on a small high level experiment that involves real computations to see how neural networks can be used inside lambdas in the context of the Internet of Things.
-I'm going to heavily utilize the MQTT foundation described by Kyle, our CEO, in his recent [blog post](http://2lemetry.com/2014/12/05/native-mqtt-lambda/).
+Several of our engineers [experimented](http://2lemetry.com/tag/lambda/) with how lambdas work together with the MQTT protocol and [ThingFabric](https://app.thingfabric.com).
+I decided to work on a small experiment with real computations to see how neural networks can be used inside lambdas in the context of the Internet of Things.
+I'm going to heavily utilize the S3/MQTT foundation described by Kyle, our CEO, in his recent [blog post](http://2lemetry.com/2014/12/05/native-mqtt-lambda/).

 ## Use Case

 It's easy to imagine a large facility or a factory that has thousands of different sensors in various combinations.
 Let's imagine that a factory has hydraulic pumps along the assembly line with two major sets of sensors for temperature and pressure.
-Certain temperature and pressure combinations are hazardous and should trigger an alarm.
-However, because of various factors, the relationship between the three variables (temperature, pressure, and alarm signal) can't be described with a concrete equation.
+Certain temperature and pressure combinations are hazardous and should trigger an alarm at the low alarm threshold and shut them off completely at the high threshold.
+However, because of various factors, the relationship between temperature, pressure, and alarm signal can't be described with a concrete equation.
 In cases like this machines learning can be used.

 In my Lambda experiment I decided to emulate this scenario in which pairs of sensors report their values to some kind of centralized hub every few seconds and then the hub deploys a combined payload snapshot to Amazon S3, which triggers a lambda with a neural network in it, and then, finally, publishes an MQTT message to ThingFabric if the alarm value is greater than a certain threshold.
+On the ThingFabric end we'll setup some rules that will send a text message and shut off the device completely by sending another MQTT message.

 ## Setting Up Lambda